-Griffin Dental Practice - Hull provides NHS and private dental treatment to adults and children.
+Wakefield Road Dental Surgery is in Bradford and provides NHS and private dental treatment to adults and children.

-There is level access for people who use wheelchairs and those with pushchairs.
+There is a small step to access the premises which limits accessibility for wheelchair users of those with pushchairs.
 Car parking spaces are available near the practice.